protontypes/open-sustainable-technology/README.md

 - [cosipy](https://github.com/cryotools/cosipy) - Solves the energy balance at the surface and is coupled to an adaptive vertical multi-layer subsurface module.
 - [QGreenland](https://github.com/nsidc/qgreenland) - A free mapping tool to support interdisciplinary Greenland-focused research, teaching, decision making, and collaboration.
 - [Teaspoon](https://gitlab.com/permafrostnet/teaspoon) - A python library designed to make working with permafrost ground temperature time series data more straightforward, efficient, and reproduceable.
+- [BioSNICAR](https://github.com/jmcook1186/biosnicar-py) - Predicts the spectral albedo of snow and glacier ice between 200nm to 5000nm given information about the illumination conditions, ice structure and the type and concentration particulates.

 ### Hydrosphere